 Curved gaming monitors are becoming a trend nowadays.
 More and more curved monitors are coming out.
 They offer a new or different kind of immersion compared to flat monitors.
-In this article we’ll explore some of the best curved gaming monitors you can buy this 2019.
+In this article we’ll explore some of the best curved gaming monitors you can buy.
 Luckily, there many curved gaming monitors to choose from.
 Too many actually, some good some not, and competition is stiff.
 Each has its own unique features, different aspect ratio and display size, panel type, refresh rate, and many more.
 Some even have RGB lighting and other gimmicks just to attract gamers and consumers in general.
 We listed here more than ten curved gaming monitors that are generally great for gaming and content consumption.
 Pick the best that suites your preference, (gaming) system, need and budget.
 Go ahead and check the best curved gaming monitors today.

 Why Buy A Curved Gaming Monitor?
 (Curved vs Flat)

 Curved gaming monitors are said to offer a more immersive experience compared to flat monitors.
 But I think that’s a subjective opinion and depends from one person to another.
 Some people may like it, some people won’t like it.
 When I first used a curved (gaming) monitor, it did offer somewhat a “unique” experience, especially when playing games or watching movies and other content consumption activities.